what does it mean when a fish has red eyes?

 Nitrite

 It most commonly occurs when the aquarium is new.
 Fish excrete ammonia through their gills.
 The ammonia is turned into nitrite by good bacteria in the tank.
-While ammonia is toxic, an established tank contains beneficial bacteria that feed off it and makes it harmless.

 CO2

-CO2 poisoning is harmful and can develop quickly, which is why it’s so deadly.
+CO2 poisoning is harmful and can develop quickly, so it’s deadly.
 Too much in the tank causes fish to gulp for air at the surface and become lethargic.
-They eventually suffocate.
-CO2 levels above 25-30ppm are dangerous.

 Faulty CO2 reactors or a lack of plants in the tank to absorb it are the most likely causes.
 Similarly, human error leads to an excess of CO2 in the tank.
-To remove excess CO2 from the water, aerate it using surface agitation and air stones.

 albino angelfish